Khmer National Army: Headgear

 The most common headgear for ARK/ANK all-ranks was a lightweight beret made of light khaki cotton cloth surnamed the "gourka", adopted by the French Army as the M1946 (French: Bérét de toile kaki clair Mle 1946) during the First Indochina War, who copied it from a tropical beret pattern previously worn by British troops in the Far East during WWII.

-Berets were worn pulled to the left in French fashion, with the colour sequence as follows: General Service – Light Khaki, Infantry – Light Olive Drab, Armoured Corps – Black, Paratroopers and Para-Commandos – Cherry-red (Maroon), Special Forces – Forest Green, Military Police and Regional Gendarmerie – Dark Blue; berets made of "Tigerstripe" and "Highland" camouflage cloth were also issued to elite units.
-With the exception of the light khaki and camouflage versions – which were manufactured in three pieces –, all other corps' berets were made of wool in a single piece attached to a black (or tan) leather rim provided with two black tightening straps at the back, following the French M1946 (French: Bérét Mle 1946) or M1953/59 models (French: Bérét Mle 1953/59).
+Berets were worn pulled to the left in French fashion, with the colour sequence as follows: General Service – Light Khaki, Armoured Corps – Black, Paratroopers and Para-Commandos – Cherry-red (Maroon), Military Police and Regional Gendarmerie – Dark Blue; after 1970, ANK officers and enlisted men received Light Olive Drab, Black or Dark Green woollen berets, with the Special Forces adopting a Rifle Green beret, though berets made of "Tigerstripe" and "Highland" camouflage cloth were also issued to elite units.
+With the exception of the light khaki and camouflage versions – which were manufactured in three pieces –, all other corps' berets were made of wool in a single piece attached to a black (or tan) leather rim provided with two black tightening straps at the back, following the French M1946 (French: Bérét Mle 1946) or M1953/59 models (French: Bérét Mle 1953/59); these were usually worn with either the standard FANK shield-shaped, embroidered beret flash patterned after the Khmer Republic flag or the standard FANK beret badge, a miniature version of the ANK emblem issued in both embroidered and gilt metal versions.
 French M1946 and M1957 light khaki sidecaps (French: Bonnet de police de toile kaki clair Mle 1946 and Bonnet de police de toile kaki clair Mle 1957) were also adopted by the ARK, but seldom used.

 ARK officers received a light khaki service peaked cap based on the French M1927 pattern (French: Casquette d'officier Mle 1927) to wear with the khaki service dress, whilst a white summer top version was worn with the FARK white full dress uniform; both versions were worn with a gilded metal FARK cap badge bearing the royal coat-of-arms.
-After March 1970 these caps were replaced by an Olive Green version – incidentally, the change of colour made it to resemble more the US M1954 Visor Cap – for wear with the new Americanized dress uniform adopted by the ANK, worn with a new distinctive gilded metal FANK cap badge now bearing the Khmer Republic coat-of-arms.
+After March 1970 these caps were replaced by an Olive Green version – incidentally, the change of colour made it to resemble more the U.S. M1954 Visor Cap – for wear with the new Americanized dress uniform adopted by the ANK, worn with a new distinctive gilded metal FANK cap badge now bearing the Khmer Republic coat-of-arms.
 An olive green sidecap was adopted by female personnel to wear with their Olive Green service and working uniform.